IDAES/idaes-pse/docs/technical_specs/model_libraries/generic/unit_models/valve.rst

   f(x) = \alpha^{x - 1}

-For the equal-percentage valve function and additional variable ``alpha`` is defined which by default is fixed and set to 100.
+For the equal-percentage valve function an additional variable ``alpha`` is defined which by default is fixed and set to 100.

 Custom Valve Functions